-This past year the Multilingual Line assisted in 17 languages.
-The majority of the calls were for Spanish speaking clients (87.39%) and Chinese (7.72%).
-Other languages that were provided over the phone were Albanian, Amharic, Arabic, Cambodian, Cape Verdean, Farsi, French, Haitian Creole, Polish, Portuguese, Russian, Somali, Swahili, Thai, and Vietnamese.
-The Multilingual Line assisted 9,667 calls from October 1, 2018 to September 30, 2019.
+This past year the Multilingual Line assisted with calls in 15 languages.
+The majority of the calls were for Spanish (95.33%) and Chinese (4.67%) speaking clients.
+Other languages that were interpreted by phone were Albanian, Amharic, Arabic, Cape Verdean, Farsi, French, Haitian Creole, Korean, Polish, Portuguese,

+Russian, Somali, and Vietnamese.
+The Multilingual Line assisted with 10,855 calls from October 1, 2019 to September 30, 2020.